Allison67/sign-language-recognition/README.md

 Download the dataset from [WLASL (World Level American Sign Language) Video | Kaggle](https://www.kaggle.com/datasets/risangbaskoro/wlasl-processed)

-Our project utilizes the WLASL-100 dataset(Li et al., 2020).
+Our project utilizes the WLASL-100 dataset.
 This dataset is composed of 100 distinct ASL classes and is pre-divided into training and validation sets.
 The training set includes 748 videos and the validation set includes 165 videos.

 ## Environment setup